Creative Professional Activity Awards for Faculty

 Nomination process:

-Each year, the Vice-Chair, Clinical will issue a call for nominations in the form of a CV and letter which detail the accomplishments of the nominees with respect to the above criteria.
+Each year, the Department will issue a call for nominations in the form of a CV and letter which detail the accomplishments of the nominees with respect to the above criteria.
 This letter may be submitted by the individual or a nominator who can speak to the impact of the nominee’s accomplishments.

 Nominations may be submitted to the psych.awards@utoronto.ca email.